-- 4.1 A public space protect in order calculus for a period of up to 3 years.
-The Public Spaces Protection Orde No.3 has been drafted as presented in Appendix 1 is made, with a duration for speriod of 3 years.
-The requirement for a further such Order will be then considered in good time to with a view to future decisions provided for the Anti-social Behaviour, Crime & Policing Act 2014. - 4.2 Prior to the projection of this report a formal consultation ran from 6th May 2022 until the lune 2021.
-Parish and Town Councils were consulted with letters sent via chails.
-Police, Police & Crime Commissioner and Norfolk Highways were consulted via posted letter and the public consultation was carried out via the Council website. - 4.3 No ejections were raised against the proposed Public Space Protection Order from any consultee or the public via the website.
+- 4.1 A public space protection order can run for a period of up to 3 years.
+The Public Spaces Protection Order No.3 has been drafted as presented in Appendix 1 is made, with a duration for a period of 3 years.
+The requirement for a further such Order will be then considered in good time to with a view to future decisions provided for under the Anti-social Behaviour, Crime & Policing Act 2014. - 4.2 Prior to the production of this report a formal consultation ran from 6th May 2022 until 17th June 2022.
+Parish and Town Councils were consulted with letters sent via emails.
+The Police, Police & Crime Commissioner and Norfolk Highways were consulted via posted letter and the public consultation was carried out via the Councils website. - 4.3 No objections were raised against the proposed Public Space Protection Order from any consultee or the public via the website.
 No objections were raised against the proposed public space protection order from any consultee or the public via the website. - 4.4 Whilst not offering an objection to the proposed public space protection order, Costesssey Town Council did respond expressing views about (a) a perceived absence of dog fouling formal enforcement, (b) notices, signs, and public space protection orders being widely ignored by members of the public, making enforcement essential, and (c) that South Norfolk Council did not have enough enforcement officers to make this public space protection order effective.

 - 4.5 Whilst not offering any objection, Hingham Town Council requested that the Council follow the example of some other councils and include in the public space protection order an addition making it an offence not to have sufficient means to clean up after their dog.
 This suggestion was received after the consultation had closed and would warrant further policy considerations.
-The Council would need reconsult if wishing to incorporate the suggestion.
-The existing offence under the Council's previous public space protection order already addresses in its entirety failing to remove dog faeces and, during enforcement, it is not an acceptable excuse that a person in control of dog is not carrying suitable mean of removing the faeces. - 4.6 No responses were received from the Police Crime & Composioner North Constabulary or Norfolk Highways. - 4.7 Following the closure of the consultation period, and having considered the responses received, it is proposed that the Public Space Protection of the No.3 is made as set out in Appendix 1. - 4.8 With the introduction of a new public space protection of a council officers will conduct patrols in areas where reports or hadligence are received that fouling is occurring persistently.
-Officers will educate uninformated where necessary educate dog owners and will robustly investigate when individuals are identified as not clearing up after their dogs. regulately officers will work with the Council's waste and cleansing services to have or and target any frequently dog fouled areas, with a view to reducing the analysis of public areas that is required.
+The Council would need to reconsult if wishing to incorporate the suggestion.
+The existing offence under the Council's previous public space protection order already addresses in its entirety failing to remove dog faeces and, during enforcement, it is not an acceptable excuse that a person in control of dog is not carrying suitable means of removing the faeces. - 4.6 No responses were received from the Police Crime & Commissioner, Norfolk Constabulary or Norfolk Highways. - 4.7 Following the closure of the consultation period, and having considered the responses received, it is proposed that the Public Space Protection Order No.3 is made as set out in Appendix 1. - 4.8 With the introduction of a new public space protection order, Council officers will conduct patrols in areas where reports or intelligence are received that fouling is occurring persistently.
+Officers will endeavour to inform and where necessary educate dog owners and will robustly investigate when individuals are identified as not clearing up after their dogs.
+Regulatory officers will work with the Council's waste and cleansing services to monitor and target any frequently dog fouled areas, with a view to reducing the amount of clean-up of public areas that is required.